Apply for a road safety grant

 - activities or events based outside the Northern Territory

 - retrospective funding for projects, functions, services that have already started or been purchased

 - activities by state or federal government agencies

-- wages/salaries including professional workforce development projects such as funding to attend training and conferences.
-Speaker fees of road safety experts can be funded.
+- wages/salaries including professional workforce development projects such as funding to attend training and conferences

 - projects that duplicate existing services available to the community